kmahawijit/Chronotype.theme/README.md

 A text based clock widget for jailbroken iOS devices (Winterboard and PPH)
 -------------------------------------------------------------------------------------------------------

-A jQuery based typographic clock for use as a Lock Screen (Winterboard) or page widget (PerPageHtml) on jailbroken iPhones.
+A jQuery based typographic clock for use as a page widget (PerPageHtml) (or, possibly, a Lock Screen [Winterboard]) on jailbroken iPhones.

 Libraries Used: [jQuery](http://jquery.com) and [slabText](http://www.frequency-decoder.com/demo/slabText/)